• Skip to primary navigation

 • Manage time well – proofreading jobs can come fast and furious, at odd times of the day or night, and with quick turnarounds.
 It is vital to be able to set and follow a schedule, work independently, and meet deadlines.

-• Have great communication skills – the most valuable proofreaders will be able to clearly explain to a writer how and why something is wrong within their work.
+• Have great communication skills – the most valuable proofreaders will be able to clearly explain to a writer how and why something is wrong with their work.
 Being able to convey mistakes in an impartial way to writers, for whom writing is often a personal endeavor, is crucial to success.

 2. Figure out your niche

-I know what you’re thinking – ok, I’ve got all these important skills … so, who needs a proofreader?
+I know what you’re thinking – ok, I’ve got all these important skills … so who needs a proofreader?

 General proofreading